cloudops/co-website/content/english/blog/cloud-is-culture/index.md

 &nbsp;

 Cloud is culture.
 What do you think?
-How does embracing the cloud’s operational model transform the way your business works, and how is it a culture or a technology?
-Let us know your thoughts on social media.
+How does embracing the cloud’s operational model transform the way your business works, and how is it a culture or a technology? <a href="https://www.linkedin.com/posts/cloudops_cloud-activity-6815292118505025536-FY34">Let us know your thoughts on social media.</a>